 What are the requirements for EAL teachers written preparation/ planning?

-Circular 0053/2007 is the most up to date circular from the Department of Education relating to this area.
-It is a short 3-page circular which outlines the role of the language support teacher as follows:
+Circular 0015/2009 is the most recent circular from the Department of Education relating specifically to EAL.
+It outlines the role of the language support teacher as follows:

 The 2021 Guidance on Preparation for Teaching and Learning says that written preparation should refer directly to the curriculum, include the focus of learning for the children and what their learning experiences will be, and specify how the learning will be demonstrated i.e. assessment.
 It specifies long term recorded preparation, short term recorded preparation, and the cuntas míosúil as the written preparation/ planning that needs to be done.